Wine Grape Cheat Sheets: Grenache

 Where The Best Sémillon is Grown:

-• The Southwest of France, particularly Bordeaux, where it most likley has its native home.
+• The Southwest of France, particularly Bordeaux, where it most likely has its native home.
 Sémillon is the most widely planted white grape in Bordeaux, particularly in Sauternes where it may claim up to 80% of the vineyard property.
 Of course, it shares the white Bordeaux blend with Sauvignon Blanc and sometimes a dash of Muscadelle, so it has remained somewhat out of the spotlight.
 But be sure…Sémillon rules the white Bordeaux world.

 • Australia’s Hunter Valley, which has become Sémillon’s adopted home in much the same way that Malbec has taken to Mendoza.
-Hunter Valley is well-known for being a leading producer of 100% varietal Sémillon.
+Hunter Valley is a leading producer of 100% varietal Sémillon.

 • In other parts of Australia, Sémillon is used as a blending partner for Chardonnay as well as in Bordeaux-inspired Sémillon-Sauvignon Blends.

-• The Côtes de Gascogne, a Vin de Pays produced in the Armagnac region, is heavily planted to Sémillon.
+• The Côtes de Gascogne—an IGP/Vin de Pays area in the Armagnac region, is heavily planted to Sémillon.

 • The Loire Valley has a smattering of Sémillon, as does Portugal, Israel, Argentina, Chile, California, Washington State, New Zealand, and South Africa.